Columbia University College of Dental Medicine

-The Columbia University College of Dental Medicine, often abbreviated CDM, is one of the twenty graduate and professional schools of Columbia University.
+The Columbia University College of Dental Medicine, often abbreviated CDM, is one of the 21 graduate and professional schools of Columbia University.
 It is located at 630 West 168th Street in Manhattan, New York City.
 According to American Dental Education Association, CDM is one of the most selective dental schools in the United States based on average DAT score, GPA, and acceptance rate.
-In 2014, 2,029 people applied for 80 positions in its entering class.
+In 2017, 1,657 people applied for 84 positions in its entering class.
 The median undergraduate GPA and average DAT score for successful applicants in 2020 were 3.62 and 22.8, respectively.

 History

 The College of Dental Medicine traces its origin to 1852, as the New York College of Dentistry, later the New York College of Dental and Oral Surgery.
-In 1916 Columbia University, recognizing dentistry as an integral part of the health sciences, established its own school of dental education and absorbed both the New York Post-graduate School of Dentistry and the New York School of Dental Hygiene, with a $100,000 gift from New York merchant James N. Jarvie.
+In 1916, Columbia University, recognizing dentistry as an integral part of the health sciences, established its own school of dental education and absorbed both the New York Post-graduate School of Dentistry and the New York School of Dental Hygiene, with a $100,000 gift from New York merchant James N. Jarvie.
+James F. Hasbrouck was among the founders of the Columbia University College of Dental and Oral Surgery in 1916.
+In keeping with the ideals of the American Association of Oral and Plastic Surgeons, the first two years of coursework at the new college were fully unified with Columbia's College of Physicians and Surgeons, of which Hasbrouck was an 1894 graduate.
 In 1923, the New York College of Dentistry merged with the New York College of Dental and Oral Surgery to form the present School of Dental and Oral Surgery of Columbia University.
 In January 2006, the School of Dental and Oral Surgery was renamed the Columbia University College of Dental Medicine.

 Education

-Like most American dental schools, the College of Dental Medicine at Columbia offers the following academic programs:
+The College of Dental Medicine at Columbia offers the following academic programs: